-Historic Hapag Cruise Terminal - Cuxhaven, Germany
+Historic Hapag Ship Terminal - Cuxhaven, Germany

 From 1850 to 1939, an estimated 5 million Germans and Eastern Europeans sailed from Hamburg to the New World.
 (See more details in our Ballinstadt Emigration Museum article.)
 In the late 19th and early 20th Centuries, the Hamburg-Amerika Linie, or HAPAG, carried up to 200,000 emigrants across the Atlantic each year--together with business and leisure travelers who relied on ships for transportation between Germany and North America.

 In 1902, the city of Hamburg built a new "Overseas Harbor" in Cuxhaven to accommodate larger transatlantic ocean liners and growing passenger traffic.
 The , a.k.a. the , is still at the mouth of the Elbe River, 100 km or 60 miles downstream from the city of Hamburg.

 Although scheduled transatlantic service ended more than 50 years ago, Steubenhöft continues to serve cruise ships.
 But that's not all: The Cuxhaven Port Authority boasts that, "Since most European harbor complexes of this time have been destroyed, the Steubenhöft remains the only fully working passenger terminal of its kind."